develcooking/Reelix/README.md

 # How to use

 ### The easy way
-Download the bin file for your operating system of choice.
+Download the bin file for your operating system of choice.(If there is one)

 ### The hard way
 1. You have to install `rustc` and `cargo` [(Rust Getting Started Guide)](https://www.rust-lang.org/learn/get-started)